 The mission of the Winchester Auxiliary Police is to be trained and prepared to assist the Winchester Police in the event of a civil or natural disaster.
 An example of natural disaster is the significant flooding the town experienced in the Spring of 2010.
 WAPD officers spent days patrolling the town and manning posts to facilitate public safety efforts.

-All auxiliary officer training begins with successful completion of a Reserve/Intermittent police academy run by the Massachusetts Criminal Justice Training Council.
+All auxiliary officer training begins with successful completion of a Reserve/Intermittent police academy run by the Municipal Police Training Committee.
 After graduating from the academy, an auxiliary officer may begin work as a Winchester Auxiliary Police officer.
 Training does not stop after the Reserve/Intermittent academy.
 All Auxiliary officers participate in continuous training that mirrors that of the regular Winchester Police Department.
 Training sessions are held monthly and include first aid, CPR, domestic violence, drug awareness and motor vehicle safety, to name a few.
 Auxiliary officers continue their training in the field by assisting at numerous community activities in Winchester, such as the En Ka Fair, Town Day, all town parades, and on training patrols.

 If you are interested in learning more about the Winchester Auxiliary Police,